ferasMoh/Angular-CRUD-Frontend/README.md

 ## Description
-This is an CRUD project and its talking about an admin who distributes tasks to his users, We divided the project into two parts ( admin part and user part ), admin part call it by this command ( ng serve admin ), Port : 3000  ,   Link : http://localhost:3000/ , user part call it by this command ( ng serve user ),
+This is an CRUD project and its talking about an admin who distributes tasks to his users, We are divided the project into two parts ( admin part and user part ), admin part call it by this command ( ng serve admin ), Port : 3000  ,   Link : http://localhost:3000/ , user part call it by this command ( ng serve user ),